An $L_q(L_p)$-theory for time-fractional diffusion equations with nonlocal operators generated by L\'evy processes with low intensity of small jumps: Main results

-(iii) Assumption \ref{ass bernstein} (i) and (ii) are used to obtain upper bounds for derivative of heat kernel.
-Using these bounds, we obtain upper bounds for derivative of our fundamental solution.
+(v) Assumption \ref{ass bernstein-2} is used to obtain upper bounds for derivative of heat kernel.
+Using these upper bounds, we obtain upper bounds for derivative of our fundamental solution.
 If $X_{t}$ is a subordinate Brownian motion, then

 holds due to \eqref{eqn 04.28.16:34}.
-Thus, Assumption \ref{ass bernstein} (i) holds for all subordinate Brownian motions.
-Suppose that for any $d\ge1$, the jump kernel $j_d$ of $d$-dimensional subordinate Brownian motion satisfies $j_d(r)\asymp r^{-d}\ell(r^{-1})$ for $r>0$.
-Then, Assumption \ref{ass bernstein} (ii) also holds true.
+Thus, Assumption \ref{ass bernstein-2} (i) holds for all subordinate Brownian motions.
+Suppose that for any $d\ge1$, the jump kernel $j_d$ of $d$-dimensional subordinate Brownian motion satisfies $j_d(r)\asymp r^{-d}\ell(r^{-1})$ for $r>0$ with a function $\ell$ independent of $d$.
+Then, Assumption \ref{ass bernstein-2} (ii) also holds true. \end{remark}

-(iv) Heat kernel bounds for small time can be shown without the condition \eqref{H:l} (see \cite{GRT19, cho21heat}).
-To obtain upper bound of fundamental solution, our approach also needs an upper bound of heat kernel for large time.
-Under the assumptions \eqref{H:l} and \eqref{H:s}, we obtain an upper bound for the heat kernel for large time.
-See Lemma \ref{l:hke_largetime} below.

-(v) Technically, the constant $\delta_1$ in \eqref{H:s} can be less than $0$.
-However, if $\delta_1<0$, \eqref{ll1} may not hold.
-For example, if $\ell(r)=\frac{1}{\log(1+r)}$, then $\delta_1$ should be negative.
-It is easy to see that \eqref{ll1} does not hold in this case.
-Thus, we only consider the case that $\delta_1\ge0$.